 It's also a good idea to make sure no light is leaking in.
 This can lead to your plants switching sexes, and turn a female that was going to bloom huge flowers, into a male that sprouts only seeds.

 Have someone seal you up inside your grow tent with the lights off to confirm.
 It's normal to see a couple pinholes of light leaking out the tent from stitching.
 It's a good idea to keep a daily, weekly, and monthly grow room checklist like this one.
 You should be checking things and performing certain tasks on a regular basis, and this checklist will help you remember.
+Here is a simple daily grow tent checklist you can follow:

 Determine Your Growing Method